microsoft/atlas-design/site/src/components/progress-bar.md

 ## Shape

 Progress bars can have rounded corners or sharp corners.
-The default shape is round, but if you want square corners, apply the `progress-bar-square` class.
+The default shape is round, but if you want square corners, apply the `border-radius-none` atomic.

 ```html
 <label class="label margin-top-xs margin-bottom-xs" for="progress-bar-rounded">Rounded</label>